gambit/python/README.md

   might work).

 ### Installation
-You can also install and compile the program at the command-line as such:
+You can install and compile the program at the command-line as such:

 ``` sh
 gsi -install github.com/gambit/python
 gsc github.com/gambit/python
 ```

-You can also download and compile the module lazily by importing it from within `gsi` or any program compiled with the C backend:
+or you can download and compile the module lazily by importing it from within `gsi` or any program compiled with the C backend:

 ``` scheme
 (import (github.com/gambit/python))
 ```

-Gambit will download and compile the code.
+In both cases, Gambit will download and compile the code.
 During compilation, the module will perform an automatic discovery of the installed CPython executable.
 Various C compiler options will be determined by introspection.
 This module will create a `virtualenv` to manage its packages.

 Users can configure the compilation with environment variables: